Travelex Still Offline Following Ransomware Attack

 Travelex employees have told BBC News the company has been left “shell-shocked” by the continuing ransomware cyber-attack.

 The company says it is working with industry-leading cyber recovery specialists to fix the problem and insists it is doing all it can to keep its customers and employees informed.

 Computer systems in the company’s offices and currency shops across Europe, Asia, and the US have been switched off since the attack took place around New Year’s Eve.

 Travelex said it is working closely with the Metropolitan Police, which is leading the investigation into the attack.

 The currency firm is not the only company to fall victim to ransomware.
-In the last year the trend has been that well-organised and well-funded criminal hacking groups have targeted high-value companies and public bodies.
+In the last year, the trend has been that well-organized and well-funded criminal hacking groups have targeted high-value companies and public bodies.
 Earlier this week a US maritime base was forced offline for more than 30 hours.